What is “Social Networking” anyway?

 Instagram: is primarily focused on images and video, and while there may be captions or locations shared along with the pictures, it’s a platform of few words.
 But it is owned by Facebook, and so has similar contacts and comments arrangements.

-So to summarise, Facebook is to connect to friends and family, Twitter to engage a niche audience and LinkedIn to build a professional network – in other words, they all do something quite different to each other and its best to use the right tool for the right job eg. posting a Facebook styled post on LinkedIn would make the author look foolish.
+So to summarise, Facebook is to connect to friends and family, Twitter to engage a niche audience and LinkedIn to build a professional network, Instagram and Pinterest for photos and photo boards – in other words, they all do something quite different to each other and its best to use the right tool for the right job eg. posting a Facebook styled post on LinkedIn would make the author look foolish.

 Privacy & Copyright